-Spot contract: You get the rate offered at the moment you decide to make a transfer.
+Spot contract: You get the exchange rate offered when you decide to make a transfer.

-Forward contract: You fix a rate but arrange the transfer for a future date.
+Forward contract: You fix an exchange rate but arrange the transfer for a future date.

 Rates offered for forward contracts are usually worse than rates offered for spot contracts, but you do get three types of transfer options:

-Limit order: Choose a rate you want to transfer at, and when the rate is achievable the platform will transfer your money.
+Limit order: Choose a rate at which you want to transfer.
+When that rate is reached, the platform will transfer your money.

 Regular payments: Arrange multiple transfers in advance over a period of time.

-Charges differ depending on the transfer company you choose, and the way you choose to send your money.
-To find the best transfer deal you should compare the cost of the following:
+Charges differ depending on the transfer company you choose and how you choose to send your money.
+To find the best transfer deal, you should compare the cost of the following: